edenreich/PHP-Upload-Class/README.md

 ```

-## instatiate the class
+make an instance of the class

 ```php
 $upload = new Upload(YOUR-HTML-INPUT-NAME);
 ```

-## set the directory where you want to upload the files, by default it will upload to your main directroy
+set the directory where you want to upload the files, by default it will upload to your main directroy

 ```php
 $upload->setDirectory('img/');
 ```
-### you may also specify that you want to create this directory if it's not exists
+you may also specify that you want to create this directory if it's not exists

 ```php
 $upload->setDirectory('img/')->create(true);
 ```

-## you may set the rules you want for your upload using the following syntax:
+you may setting the rules you want for your upload using the following syntax:

 $upload->addRules([
         'size' => 2000,